Rockypocky77/ChancifySATPrep/sat1.md

 The passage primarily

-A) demonstrates conclusively that increased options universally diminish consumer satisfaction
+A) demonstrates that increased options generally diminish consumer satisfaction across most contexts
 B) introduces a theoretical framework and examines research that both validates and contextualizes its applicability
-C) provides comprehensive documentation of experimental procedures used in choice research
+C) provides detailed documentation of experimental procedures used in choice research
-D) contends that educational interventions can resolve all decision-making difficulties
+D) contends that educational interventions can help resolve many decision-making difficulties

 Which part of the passage best supports the answer to the previous question?